Cilgerran

 Cilgerran (previously Kilgerran or Cil-Garon) is both a village, a parish, and also a community, situated on the south bank of the River Teifi in Pembrokeshire, Wales.
 It was formerly an incorporated market town.

 Among Cilgerran's attractions are Cilgerran Castle and annual coracle races.
 Kilgerran Halt was a stop on the former Whitland and Cardigan Railway.
-There are a number of listed buildings, including the parish church.
+There are 49 listed buildings in the community, including the parish church.

 Nearby are the hamlets of Llwyncelyn, Rhoshill, Cnwce, Pen-y-bryn, Carreg-wen and Pontrhydyceirt, and the villages of Llechryd and Boncath.

-Cilgerran Hundred derives its title from the former town, which was once the headquarters of the commote of Emlyn is Cuch (Emlyn below the River Cuch).
+Cilgerran Hundred derives its title from the former town, which was once the headquarters of the commote of Emlyn is Cuch (Emlyn below the River Cych).

 Slate quarrying was an important activity in the 19th century.

 Location

 Cilgerran lies 50 m above sea level on the southern bank of the River Teifi.
 The stream Afon Plysgog which rises on nearby Rhoshill runs under the road to the west of Cilgerran to join the Teifi.
 A mixture of woodland and pasture surrounds the town, which is strung out along a fairly level C-class road in an east–west orientation connecting with the A484 at Llechryd to the east and the A478 at Pen-y-bryn to the west.